Celebrity (IU song): Background

 IU first teased that a new single was in the works while onstage at the 35th Golden Disc Awards on January 9, 2021.
 As she accepted the Digital Daesang award for "Blueming", she stated that the new song would be "refreshing" and "gives people strength".
 On January 11, her label, Edam Entertainment, announced that she would return with a pre-release single titled "Celebrity" on January 27, 2021.
 The label hinted that the new song would be a cheerful pop sound with energetic music genre.

 "Celebrity" was subsequently released on January 27 for digital download and streaming as the lead single off of IU's fifth Korean-language studio album, Lilac.
 The single marked her first offering following the release of the chart-topping single "Eight"—a collaboration with BTS' Suga—in May 2020.
 The track was written and composed by IU, Ryan S. Jhun, Jeppe London Bilsby, Lauritz Emil Christiansen, Chloe Latimer and Celine Svanback, with arrangement conducted by Bilsby, Christiansen and Jhun.

 Composition

 Musically, "Celebrity" is described as a dance-pop track that incorporates a variety of genres, including pop, electronic music and tropical house, and signals a shift from much of IU's previous discography.
 Regarding the musicality of the single, EDAM Entertainment stated that "the song has a bright and cheerful pop sound that can energize those listening to it.
 It's a genre of music that IU is trying for the first time".
 Furthermore, the agency commented about the upcoming album's musical direction, saying "it will be her venture into more energetic and pop beat genres".
 Lyrically, the song explores the themes of fame, identity, insecurities, loss and the notion of living as a celebrity.
+The song was composed in the key of A major with a tempo of 100 beats per minute, and run for 3 minutes and 16 seconds.